joanamadasun/joanamadasun/README.md

 - 👋 Hi, I’m @joanamadasun
-- 👀 I’m interested in UI/UX design
+- 👀 I’m a UI/UX designer
-- 🌱 I’m currently learning Product design and data science
+- 🌱 I’m currently learning backend development
-- 💞️ I’m looking to collaborate on design projects
+- 💞️ I’m looking to build interesting global projects
-- 📫 How to reach me via email joamas200@gmail.com
+- 📫 How to reach me via email joanamadasun1@gmail.com

 <!---
 joanamadasun/joanamadasun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.